drminnaar/react-redux-quotlify/README.md

-# Quotlifi
+# Quotlify

-Quotlifi is a quote browser and manager that allows one to search famous quotes and save them to a data store.
+Quotlify is a quote browser and manager that allows one to search famous quotes and save them to a data store.
 The application is built using React, Redux for application state, and React Router for pages and navigation, and Firebase for a datastore.

 Features: